youngfreeFJS/CBL-Mariner/toolkit/docs/building/building.md

 Any build which requires the ignored packages will still attempt to use them during a build, so ensure they are available in the `../out/RPMS` folder.

+### Resolving Package Names

+In certain cases, a package will both be available locally and from a remote source

 #### Source Hashes

 The build system also enforces hash checking for sources when packaging SRPMs.
 For a given `*.spec` file a hash of each source is recorded in `*.signatures.json`.
 The build system will attempt to find a source which matches the recorded hash.
 If you change a source the signature file can be updated by setting `SRPM_FILE_SIGNATURE_HANDLING=update`.